Gas Fee Reconciliation: The Small Number That Breaks the Tie-Out (2026)

 | Disposal | Reduces proceeds |

 The same gas line routes differently by transaction purpose (consistent with crypto revenue and expense accounts).
-Reconciliation captures gas and ties it to its transaction; the accounting routing is framework-/fact-specific, an auditor judgement.
+Reconciliation captures gas and ties it to its transaction; the accounting routing is framework- and fact-specific, an auditor judgement.

 The native-asset complication

-Gas paid in the chain's native asset to move/trade a different token means a transaction in token X also reduces the native-asset balance.
-Reconciliation of the native asset must account for gas spent on unrelated token activity — ignoring the native-asset gas leg is a frequent unexplained native-asset shortfall.
+Gas paid in the chain's native asset to move or trade a different token means a transaction in token X also reduces the native-asset balance.
+Reconciliation of the native asset must account for gas spent on unrelated token activity; ignoring the native-asset gas leg is a frequent unexplained shortfall.

 In practice

-Extract every transaction's gas from on-chain data, value consistently, tie to its transaction and purpose, and include it so the native-asset balance ties to the chain, with routing applied per policy.
-Focus on completeness (no gas omitted) and consistency.
-The procedure supports the books; routing and sufficiency are auditor-confirmed.
+Extract every transaction's gas from on-chain data, value it consistently, tie it to its transaction and purpose, and include it so the native-asset balance ties to the chain, with routing applied per policy.
+The emphasis is completeness (no gas omitted) and consistency.
+The procedure supports the books; the routing and its sufficiency are auditor-confirmed.

-Linked but distinct: reconciliation ensures all gas is captured and the native-asset balance ties; routing decides where each gas amount lands.
+The two are linked but distinct.
+Reconciliation ensures all gas is captured and the native-asset balance ties; routing decides where each gas amount lands.
 A perfectly reconciled gas total can still be mis-routed, and correct routing on incomplete gas data is still wrong.
-Both must hold; routing is an auditor judgement.
+Both must hold, and routing is an auditor judgement.

 Practical guidance